 You’re engaged!
-Whether you answered or asked, you just took the first step towards one of the happiest days of your life.
-You probably heard that now the work begins—and, if you’re hoping to wed in a year or less, that’s true.
-Wait, wait, wait … don’t get overwhelmed.
-Yes, there’s wedding planning to do but it doesn’t all need to happen at once.
+Whether you asked or answered, you just took the first step towards one of the happiest days (and chapters) of your life.
+You’ve probably heard that now the work begins—and, if you’re hoping to wed in a year or less, that’s true.
+Wait, wait, wait… don’t get overwhelmed.
+Yes, there’s wedding planning to do, but it doesn’t all need to happen at once.
 Here, instead, are the first things you and your partner should accomplish in the first month (or so) after you’re engagement.
+Plus, the things you shouldn’t do.

 When you’re ready to tell others, start with those closest to you.
 This is likely your immediate family (parents and siblings), other close relatives, and best friends.
 Ring them personally or pay a visit, if possible, but steer clear of text messages.
 While it might seem like the most efficient way to tell your people, it can feel a bit impersonal.
 Save text announcements for people you aren’t as close with.